Patrick Henry Community College - Official Site

 All college-level courses are taught by faculty who meet PHCC requirements.
 The types of Dual Enrollment programs offered include transferable classes such as English, History, Government, Biology and Math.
 These classes are offered at the participating high schools or may be delivered through classes the Piedmont Governor’s School for Mathematics, Science and Technology, the ACE Academy, and the Patrick County D2 program.
 The curriculum offered at the Governor’s School, the ACE Academy and the Patrick D2 program is designed to include coursework that could result in the student receiving enough college credit classes to be awarded an Associates’ degree upon their high school graduation.

 In addition to the classes already mentioned, PHCC has a strong Career and Technical program that includes a variety of classes.
-These courses include Administration of Justice, Agri-business, Automotive and Autobody, Building Trades, Computer Aided Drafting (CADD), Culinary Arts, Early Childhood Education, Electricity, Heating, Ventilation and Air Conditioning (HVAC), Horticulture, and Motorsports.
+These courses include Administration of Justice, Agri-business, Automotive and Autobody, Building Trades, Computer Aided Drafting (CADD), Culinary Arts, Early Childhood Education, Electricity, Firefighting/EMS, Heating, Ventilation and Air Conditioning (HVAC), Horticulture, and Motorsports.

 How do I register??